sdkn104/VBA-CSV/README.md

 VBA-CSV
 =======

-VBA-CSV provides CSV parsers and writer as VBA functions.
+VBA-CSV provides CSV (Comma-Separated Values) parsers and writer as VBA functions.
-The CSV (Comma-Separated Values) parsers read CSV text and return Collection or Array of the CSV table contents.
+The CSV parsers read CSV text and return Collection or Array of the CSV table contents.
 The CSV writer converts 2-dimensional array to CSV text.
 * The parsers and writer are compliant with the CSV format defined in [RFC4180](http://www.ietf.org/rfc/rfc4180.txt), which allows commas, line breaks, and double-quotes included in the fields.
-* Function test procedure, performance test procedure and Examples are included.
+* Function test procedure, performance test procedure and examples are included.
 * The parser takes about 3 sec. for 8MB CSV, 8000 rows x 100 columns.
 * The writer takes about 1 sec. for 8MB CSV, 8000 rows x 100 columns.
-* The parsers do not fully check the syntax error.
+* The parsers do not fully check the syntax error (they parse correctly if the CSV has no syntax error).

 ## Examples